1. Contacts 2. Email all Contacts

 Specify the bank account next to the ' Receive All Portal Invoice Payments In' field.

-On the Payment screens under the Client Portal, account-specific required fields (both for merchant and ACH accounts) are read from AffiniPay.
+On the Payment screens under the Client Portal, account-specific required fields (both for merchant and ACH accounts) are read from payment provider set up in the Payment Profile.
 Corresponding input fields are marked as required and validated.

 View Client Portal as a Client